Sara Stelzer’s life was just beginning when it was tragically cut short.

 But Sara then developed a blotchy, purple rash — what her parents would later learn was a sign of meningitis B.

-Sara was in the emergency room by Tuesday morning, a friend of Sara’s informed Greg and his wife Laurie via text message.
+Sara was in the emergency room by Tuesday morning, one of the teen's friends informed Greg and his wife Laurie via text message.
 When they arrived at the hospital from the Los Angeles area later that afternoon, Sara was in an induced coma.

-Though Sara’s doctors, after determining she contracted bacterial meningitis, started the teen on antibiotics, it was too late: the infection had spread to her brain and spinal cord, causing her to suffer a stroke.
+Though Sara’s doctors started her on antibiotics after determining she contracted bacterial meningitis, it was too late: the infection had spread to her brain and spinal cord, causing her to suffer a stroke.
 By the time her parents reached her, she was brain dead.

 “In our minds, that was when she passed away,” said Greg.